This post is by Avery Walts of SkuVault.

 This is the stage where products are checked for things like damage and quantity that must be correct before moving on to the next steps.
 Receiving can be performed manually, or automatically with a WMS (warehouse management system).
 However, when done manually, there is a greater risk for human error which in the end costs your business time and money.

-Picking is a pivotal process in a warehouse operations chain.
+Picking is a pivotal process in warehouse management.
 If this step gets messed up, the repercussions carry until the final step of shipping.
 Small but effective measures should be used to ensure the correct products are picked, like not mixing multiple SKUs in one location and automating picking processes with features like wave picking.
 On that note, let’s talk about different types of picking and the pros and cons of each.

 - Basic order picking.
 This is the simplest type of order picking, where staff pick one order at a time.
 It is ideal for paper-based picking, and provides a fast response time for order fulfillment.
 But it is the least efficient method as the picker has to travel around the warehouse for each item in an order – there is no grouping of items in the same location.